sidechained/TrainingTheBeagle/Projects/soundvase/_README.txt

 - 1. connect the USB sound card to the beaglebone
 - 2. connect the mic to the sound card's input
 - 3. connect the sound card's output to the speaker
-- repower the beaglebone, and log back in
+- repower the beaglebone, then log back in
-$ ssh debian@192.168.x.x
+$ ssh debian@[your_ip]

 **** Software Setup

-- in order to successfully, jack must be running
+- in order to successfully generate audio, jack must be running
 $ jackd -dalsa -dhw:1,0 -p512 -n3 -s &
-- Q: & needed in this case?
+- NOTE: & runs jackd concurrently in a separate process, allowing other terminal commands to subsequently be run (without it the command line would not reappear)
-- once this line is run, the LED should come on on the USB sound card
+- the LED should begin to flash on the USB sound card
+- perform a quick audio test
+$ sclang
+- in the sclang command prompt, enter the following lines one by one (don't enter the sc3> part): sc3> s.boot sc3> {SinOsc.ar}.play
+- a 440Hz sine wave should play
+- now exit sclang:
+sc3> 0.exit
+- go into the project folder, if not already there
+$ cd /home/debian/soundvase
 - now run the .scd file
 $ sclang soundvase.scd
-- you should now able to tap the mic and hear its output being routed to the speaker with little or no change
+- you should now able to tap the mic and hear its output being routed to the speaker with noticeable pitch shifting being applied
+- press CTRL+C a few times to exit sclang

 *** 2. Testing the .py file